On the loss of upper semi-continuity of metric entropy for $C^{r}$ diffeomorphisms: Introduction

 \subsection{Background and motivation}

 The theory of differentiable dynamical systems is concerned with the complex and chaotic behavior of diffeomorphisms on Riemannian manifolds.
-The metric entropy is a fundamental concept in ergodic theory, which was introduced by Kolmogorov and Sinai.
-Let $h_{\mu}(f)$ be the metric entropy for the measurable map $f$ of the $f$-invariant measure $\mu$.
+Metric entropy is a fundamental concept in ergodic theory, which was introduced by Kolmogorov and Sinai.
+Let $h_{\mu}(f)$ be metric entropy for a measurable map $f$ with respect to an $f$-invariant measure $\mu$.

-In general, the metric entropy is not lower semi-continuous with respect to the measures, even for the uniformly hyperbolic diffeomorphisms.

-By contrast, the upper semi-continuity of the metric entropy is fundamental, since it provides a technical sufficient condition for the existence of measures of maximal entropy and equilibrium states.
-Moreover, it guarantees the stability of the entropy under small perturbations, thus underpinning robust statistical descriptions of chaotic systems.
+In general, metric entropy is not lower semicontinuous with respect to invariant measures, even for uniformly hyperbolic diffeomorphisms.
+On the other hand, upper semicontinuity of metric entropy is fundamental, since it provides a technical sufficient condition for the existence of measures of maximal entropy and equilibrium states.
+Moreover, it helps to control the variation of entropy under perturbations, thus underpinning robust statistical descriptions of chaotic systems.

-To establish the upper semi-continuity of the metric entropy, one usually works within the settings of diffeomorphisms with some hyperbolicity or smoothness.
-In \cite{CY16,P12,LSW15,L13}, for diffeomorphisms with some hyperbolicity, the upper semi-continuity of the metric entropy is guaranteed by the expansiveness-like property through the results of \cite{B72,N89}, based on the regular geometric structure of the stable and unstable manifolds.
-In \cite{B97,N89,Y87}, for $C^{\infty}$ diffeomorphisms, the upper semi-continuity of the metric entropy is ensured by the reparametrization methods.
-In contrast, in \cite{B14,LSW15}, for $C^{r}\:(+\infty>r>1)$ diffeomorphisms, the upper semi-continuity of the metric entropy may sometimes fail to hold.
+To establish upper semicontinuity of metric entropy, one usually works in settings involving diffeomorphisms with certain hyperbolic structures or smoothness.
+In \cite{CY16,P12,LSW15,L13}, for diffeomorphisms with certain hyperbolic structures, upper semicontinuity of metric entropy is guaranteed by the expansiveness-like property via the results of \cite{B72,N89}, based on the regular geometric structure of the stable and unstable manifolds.
+In \cite{B97,N89,Y87}, for $C^{\infty}$ diffeomorphisms, upper semicontinuity of metric entropy is ensured by reparametrization methods.
+In contrast, in \cite{B14,LSW15}, for $C^{r}\:(1<r<+\infty)$ diffeomorphisms, upper semicontinuity of metric entropy may sometimes fail to hold.

-This leads to the following fundamental question: under what conditions is metric entropy upper semi-continuous for $C^r$ diffeomorphisms with $\infty>r>1$?
+This leads to the following fundamental question: under what conditions is metric entropy upper semicontinuous for $C^r$ diffeomorphisms with $1<r<+\infty$?
 This question has attracted considerable attention in recent years.
-For $C^r$ ($r>1$) surface diffeomorphisms, Burguet \cite{B23} established the upper semi-continuity of the metric entropy specifically at ergodic measures with large entropy.
-For $C^r$ ($r>1$) diffeomorphisms on a $d$-dimensional compact Riemannian manifold with $d\le 3$, Luo and Yang \cite{LY25-2} proved that the continuity of the sum of positive Lyapunov exponents implies the upper semi-continuity of the metric entropy.
+For $C^r$ ($r>1$) surface diffeomorphisms, Burguet \cite{B23} established upper semicontinuity of metric entropy specifically at ergodic measures with large entropy.
+For $C^r$ ($r>1$) diffeomorphisms on a $d$-dimensional compact Riemannian manifold with $d\le 3$, Luo and Yang \cite{LY25-2} proved that the continuity of the sum of positive Lyapunov exponents implies upper semicontinuity of metric entropy.